-- Derivatives Risk.
-The Index Components may invest in futures contracts, options on futures contracts, other types of options and swaps and other derivatives.
-A derivative is a financial contract, the value of which depends on, or is derived from, the value of an underlying asset.
-Compared to conventional securities, derivatives can be more sensitive to changes in interest rates or to sudden fluctuations in market prices, and thus the Index Components' losses, and, as a consequence, the return on your Notes, may be greater if the Index Components invested only in conventional securities. - Tracking and Underperformance Risk (particularly in periods of market volatility).
-The performance of an Index Component may not replicate the performance of, and may underperform, its Underlying Index (as defined in the table under "The Index-Index Components" below).
-The Index Components will reflect transaction costs and fees that will reduce their relative performances.
+- Derivatives risk.
+The Index Components may invest in derivatives, including forward contracts, futures contracts, options on futures contracts, options and swaps.
+A derivative is a financial contract, the value of which depends on, or is derived from, the value of an underlying asset such as a security or an index.
+Compared to conventional securities, derivatives can be more sensitive to changes in interest rates or to sudden fluctuations in market prices, and thus each Index Component's losses may be greater than if each Index Component invested only in conventional securities. - Transaction costs and fees.
+Unlike its Underlying Index, the Index Components will reflect transaction costs and fees that will reduce its performance relative to its Underlying Index.

-Moreover, it is also possible that an Index Component may not fully replicate or may, in certain circumstances, diverge significantly from the performance of its Underlying Index due to differences in trading hours between that Index Component and the Underlying Index it is meant to track or due to other circumstances.
-During periods of market volatility, securities underlying an Index Component may be unavailable in the secondary market, market participants may be unable to calculate accurately the intraday net asset value per share of an Index Component and the liquidity of an Index Component may be adversely affected.
+Generally, the longer the time remaining to maturity, the more the market price of the Notes will be affected by the factors described above.
+In addition, the Index Components may diverge significantly from the performance of its Underlying Index due to differences in trading hours between that Index Component and the securities composing the Underlying Index it is meant to track or other circumstances.
+During periods of market volatility, the component securities held by an Index Component may be unavailable in the secondary market, market participants may be unable to calculate accurately the intraday net asset value per share of an Index Component and the liquidity of an Index Component may be adversely affected.
 This kind of market volatility may also disrupt the ability of market participants to create and redeem shares in an Index Component.
 Further, market volatility may adversely affect, sometimes materially, the prices at which market participants are willing to buy and sell shares of an Index Component.
 As a result, under these circumstances, the market value of an Index Component may vary substantially from the net asset value per share of that Index Component.
-This variation in performance is called "tracking error" and, at times, the tracking error may be significant.
-Because the performance of the Index is dependent upon the performance of the Index Components and not their Underlying Indices, the return on your Notes may be less than that of an alternative investment linked directly to the securities or other investments comprising the Underlying Indices.
+Because the Notes are linked to the performance of the Index Components and not their Underlying Index, the return on your Notes may be less than that of an alternative investment linked directly to the Underlying Indices.

-• The Select Sector Funds Involve Sector Concentration Risk-Each Index Component in the equity sectors asset class (other than the iShares[®] U.S. Real Estate ETF) is a Select Sector SPDR[®] Fund (each, a "Select Sector Fund" and collectively, the "Select Sector Funds").
+The Select Sector Funds Involve Sector Concentration Risk-Each Index Component in the equity sectors asset class (other than the iShares[®] U.S. Real Estate ETF) is a Select Sector SPDR[®] Fund (each, a "Select Sector Fund" and collectively, the "Select Sector Funds").
 The Select Sector Indices upon which the Select Sector Funds are based together comprise all of the companies in the S&P 500[®] Index.